katma889/CRW-assembly-pipeline/README.md

 ## Sitona obsoletus-whole genome assembly-pipeline

 The repository contains all the scripts that I used for assembling the genome of the clover root weevil( Sitona obsoletus) using data from a combination of long read nanopore, 10x genomics and Illumina sequencing technology.
 The long read assembly from nanopore MinION was used as a primary assembly which is then sccafolded and gap closed using short reads Illumina and 10x linked reads.
-Schematic representation of my assembly piopeline is given below;
+Schematic representation of my assembly pipeline is given below;

 ![plot](./assembly_pipeline.png)

+Raw data (fast5) from oxford nanopore MinION was basecalled using Guppy version 5.
+The script for Guppy is given below.
 `Script for Guppy 5`

 ```